Government Jobs - U.S. Department of Energy (DOE)

 Federal Civil Service | Government Jobs & Employment with the U.S. Department of Energy (DOE).
 The Department of Energy is actively hiring new people for civil service jobs at locations across the United States.
 Civil service job opportunities exist across a broad spectrum of skills and duties.

-About the Department of Energy: The Department of Energy is responsible for overseeing and regulating America’s energy, environmental and nuclear industries.
+Duties and Responsibilities - Department of Energy: The Department of Energy is responsible for overseeing and regulating America’s energy, environmental and nuclear industries.
 The Department of Energy ensures the "integrity and safety of the nation’s nuclear weapons, advancing nuclear nonproliferation and promoting international nuclear safety."
 To accomplish this, the Department of Energy uses transformative science and technology solutions.

 Locations for Career Opportunities: The Department of Energy is headquartered in Washington D.C., but it also has a number of labs and technology centers across the United States.
 These facilities include: